How to Do Employee Background Checks:

 Background checks can unearth sensitive information and, in some states, you are not able to gather certain information as part of a background check.
 Talk to a lawyer to make sure your background check does not cause legal issues for your company.

-Information obtained through background checks can incorrect.
+Information obtained through background checks can be incorrect.
 Giving candidates a chance to review information can help you save a great candidate that could have been excluded incorrectly.

 Use background check services that are FCRA compliant.